 The Proven Benefits Of Eye Masks

 People who used sleep masks were also far less prone to disruptions in their sleep patterns than those who slept without masks.
-This means you have a consistent sleep-wake cycle, and experience a deep sleep that will help lower your metabolism and help you wake up refreshed the next day.
+One benefit is a consistent sleep-wake cycle.
+Another is you’ll experience a deep sleep that will help lower your metabolism and help you wake up refreshed the next day.

 Get FREE tips on sleeping better and live a happier life!

 Those without sleep masks had significantly lower levels of these two crucial hormones.
-As a result, they were more likely to be woken up, and also experienced worse sleep quality than those who wore the masks.
+As a result, they were more likely to be woken up, and also experienced worse sleep quality than those who wore a mask.

-We've already shared a few different reasons why using a sleep mask is good for you and your slumber - all based on sound scientific evidence.
-But in case those still aren't enough to convince you to give them a try, here are a few more great reasons to consider eye masks.
+We've already shared a few reasons why using a sleep mask is good for you and your slumber - all based on sound scientific evidence.
+But in case those still aren't enough to convince you to give them a try, here are a few more sleep mask benefits to consider.